 Media attention can be a game changer for your social impact organization.
 From the local cable station running a feature on your event, to hosting an “ask me anything” on Facebook Live, there are many ways your organization can take advantage of on-camera interviews to raise awareness for your cause.

 However, unless you’re a regular resident of the spotlight, on-camera interviews can feel downright intimidating—especially when it’s up to you to speak on behalf of your staff.
 Anxiety and lack of preparation can cause us to trip up, appear tense or unprofessional, or even misspeak.
 These situations can tarnish not only your personal brand and reputation, but also the credibility of your organization.

 Luckily, there are a few media training tips you can use to prepare for an on-camera interview and put your best foot forward.

-Our marketing team met with Julie Reynolds of Uncommon Marketing to prepare for the interviews we conducted at the 2016 Collaborative + Classy Awards.
+Our marketing team met with Julie Reynolds of Uncommon Marketing to prepare for the interviews we conducted at the Collaborative.
 Here are her top tips and tricks that will help you complete a professional, relaxed interview that reflects positively on you and your organization.